ElementsProject/peerswap/docs/signetguide_cln.md

 # Signet Guide

-This guide walks through the steps necessary to run the peerswap plugin on bitcoin signet and liquid testnet.
-This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different linux distributions.
+This guide walks through the steps necessary to run the PeerSwap plugin on Bitcoin signet and Liquid testnet.
+This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different Linux distributions.

 ## Install dependencies

-Peerswap requires _core-lightning_, _bitcoind_ and an _elementsd_ installation if testing Liquid L-BTC swaps.
+PeerSwap requires _core-lightning_, _bitcoind_ and an _elementsd_ installation if testing Liquid L-BTC swaps.
 If you already have all of these installed you can let them run in signet, or testnet mode and skip to the section about using the plugin.

 ## Bitcoind (signet)

-Download the following files to install bitcoin-core.
+Download the following files to install Bitcoin Core.

 ```bash
 wget https://bitcoincore.org/bin/bitcoin-core-23.0/bitcoin-23.0-x86_64-linux-gnu.tar.gz && \